 Newsletter & marketing

 This is the most common purpose for which businesses use opt-ins: to receive user consent for direct marketing purposes.
 This helps you to keep compliant when collecting email addresses for newsletter mailing lists, or phone numbers for promotional text messages, for instance.

 Here, a user opts in to receive emails or advertisements from third parties.

 This category means that we don’t know the exact purpose of the opt-in – or that it doesn’t fit in any of the above-mentioned categories.
 Therefore, we recommend the “Others” category be used only in very few and specific instances.
 This will ensure that you are shown reports that are as precise as possible.

 Since there are so many ways to use opt-ins in data collection campaigns, you can create custom subcategories to best suit your company’s needs.

 Note: Admins and Marketers have the ability to create new opt-in subcategories.

 - Name: Enter text for the subcategory’s name.

 - Value: You should give unique values to any new subcategories you create.

 - Category: Select a parent category from the drop-down.
-An opt-in’s category determines where it will appear in the statistics and Global Stats (coming soon).
+An opt-in’s category determines where it will appear in the statistics.